Travel the Tibetan Highlands of Western Sichuan

 Day 3: EXCURSION TO HAILUOGOU TRAVEL FROM MOXIZHEN VIA KANGDING TO XINDUQIAO

 After Kangding the road winds its way up onto the Tibetan Plateau.
-If you look back you can catch a last view of the snowy peaks of the Gonga Massive, while in front the endless green grasslands of the Tibetan Plateau emerge.
+If you look back you can catch a last view of the snowy peaks of the Gongga Massive, while in front the endless green grasslands of the Tibetan Plateau emerge.
 You reach the town of Xinduquiao in late afternoon.
 The town of Xinduqiao is located in a wide high valley at about 3450m above sea level.

 Overnight accommodation in Xinduqiao.

 Day 4: XINDUQIAO AND A SIDE TRIP TO TAGONG

 The small Tibetan town of Tagong is located at 3700m, embedded in a gentle hilly landscape, surrounded by a seemingly endless steppe of the Tibetan highlands.

 The Tagong Monastery belongs to the Nyingmapa (red hat) sect and marks the center of the town.
 The origins of the Tagong Monastery date back to the 7th century, the current structure is from the late Qing Dynasty.

 After that you climb one of the many hills surrounding Tagong and enjoy the beautiful views.
 Drive back to Xinduqiao.
 Rest of the afternoon at leisure.

 Seemingly endless grasslands, snow peaked mountains, Kham Nomads with their Yak-Herds, clean rivers and deep blue sky awaits you on your onward journey along the Tibetan Highway towards Litang.